OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

   * New => Active, and comment added: "Comment added for testing1"
   * Active => Close, and comment added: "Comment added for testing2"

-**Note:** Currently, only Jira and Windchill RV\&S as the target systems support using such dependent `OH_Dependent_Comments` along with the transitions.
+**Note:** Currently, only Jira and Windchill RV&S as the target systems support using such dependent `OH_Dependent_Comments` along with the transitions.

 # Mention Setting